jtribe/ios-tools/README.md

 - You might need to restart Xcode (seriously!) or run `bundle exec match development` and `bundle exec match appstore` again
 - In Xcode
-	- Go to Preferences > Accounts and add an account using the Apple ID (this is only required on setup)
-	- Go to the General > Identity in your project's main target and select the Team
-    - The Version must be "a period-separated list of at most three non-negative integers"
+	- Go to the General tab and ensure that Version is "a period-separated list of at most three non-negative integers"
   - Go to Build Settings > Build Phases and add a Build Phase called "Set Bundle Version" that runs the script `bin/xcode/bundle-version.sh` (see [below](#bundle-versions) for more info)
   - Go to Build Settings > Code Signing
-  	- Set the Provisioning Profiles for Debug and Release to the created Development and AppStore profiles
+  	- Set the Provisioning Profiles:
+      - Debug: `match Development {{bundle ID}}`
+      - Release: `match AppStore {{bundle ID}}`
-  	- Set the Code Signing Identity for Debug and Release to the identities from the selected profiles
+  	- Set the Code Signing Identities:
+      - Debug: `iPhone Developer`
+      - Release: `iOS Distribution`

 ### CI Setup